sahara101/Dakosys/README.md

 # 🧛‍♂️ DAKOSYS - Docker App Kometa Overlay System

 DAKOSYS is a powerful tool for Plex users that creates and manages Trakt.tv lists and Kometa/PMM overlays.
-It helps you categorize anime episodes by type, track TV show statuses, display media file sizes, and more - all running in Docker with automatic scheduling.
+It helps you categorize anime episodes by type, track TV show statuses, display media file sizes, all running in Docker with automatic scheduling.

 ## ✨ Features